joomengine/jcb-documentation/029-How-to-overwrite-the-custom-fields.md

 * The `id`, `state`, and `ordering` fields are displayed by default.
 * The ordering column is shown as up/down icons rather than numeric values.

-If you wish to display more fields—like *Created By* or *Created Date*—you can overwrite the default ones by creating new fields with **the same names**.
+If you wish to display more fields-like *Created By* or *Created Date*-you can overwrite the default ones by creating new fields with **the same names**.

 ---